-Located just outside the museum’s main entrance, guests to the National Museum of Play® may enjoy a seasonal Discovery Garden abundant with trees, shrubs, flowering plants, and ground cover selected specifically to attract butterflies, birds, and other wildlife.
+Located just outside The Strong’s main entrance, museum guests may enjoy a seasonal Discovery Garden abundant with trees, shrubs, flowering plants, and ground cover selected specifically to attract butterflies, birds, and other wildlife.

 Step through the dramatic garden gate into a 9,000-square-foot urban oasis: